6 Recent Stats That Will Help You Land Your Next Job

 All of this is to say that, while job scams are still rare, they are happening more and more.
 To stay safe in your job search, watch out for the signs above and others like them.

-4. Stay current with job growth by industry
+4. Stay Up-To-Date with Job Growth by Industry

 This is where the demand is headed.
 Even if you’re not originally trained in these areas, if you’re interested, it could be worth seeing how you can pivot your skillset to apply to one of them.